 Final Verdict: Choosing Your Perfect Brooks Pair

-At the end of the day, the "best" running shoe isn't about the highest tech or the biggest price tag—it's about what makes you forget you're wearing shoes at all.
+At the end of the day, the "best" running shoe isn’t about the highest tech or the biggest price tag.
+It’s the one that makes you forget you’re wearing shoes at all.

 If you are looking for a do-it-all partner that never fails, the Brooks Ghost 16 remains the undisputed king of versatility.
 If your knees need a bodyguard, the Brooks Adrenaline GTS 24 offers the smartest support system on the market.
 And for those days when you just want to spoil your feet with cloud-like luxury, the Brooks Glycerin 22 is unmatched.